very-scary-scenario/relocaliser/README.md

 answer will be retweeted and a new game will start.

 Answers are case-insensitive, but punctuation should be correct.
-Game names are taken from [Giant Bomb](http://www.giantbomb.com), so if you're struggling with what variation of the name of a game to use, consult their database.
+Game names are taken at random from [Giant Bomb's wiki](https://www.giantbomb.com/games/), so if you're struggling with what variation of the name of a game to use, consult their database.

 Games end when someone gets the answer right, or when a guess is submitted more than an hour after the clue was posted.